Olympic Qualifier #2 China

 • Dec 21: Team Competition (3 athletes)

-Ashton moved through qualification and into the Top 12 round, finishing 10th overall — one of only two U.S. men to do so at this event.
+Ashton moved through qualification and into the Top 12, finishing 10th overall— his highest World Cup finish to date and one of only two U.S. men to reach finals at this event.

 Not everything shows up in a placement.